Henry Shefflin: Recognition

-Shefflin has come to be regarded as one of the greatest, if not the greatest player of all-time and has received much praise from Irish sportspeople in all fields.
+Shefflin is considered to be one of the major personalities in the history of hurling, according to sports experts and former players.

 Fellow nine-time All-Ireland medallist and former Kilkenny goalkeeper Noel Skehan said of him in the build-up to the 2012 All-Ireland final: "Oh, as it stands, you’re talking about the greatest hurler ever even if he didn’t win on Sunday.
 He’ll still be the greatest hurler.
 He’s a fantastic sportsman.
 What he has achieved up until now, even forgetting the result on Sunday, you’d have to put him well up on top of the ladder.
 To do it all on the pitch is a great achievement.
 To start every championship match since he came on the scene, it goes without saying how good that is and I hope to God that he achieves it."

 Six-time All-Ireland dual medallist and All-Ireland-winning manager Jimmy Barry-Murphy wrote: "He is most certainly the greatest hurler that I have ever seen, and I even saw Christy Ring towards the end of his days.
 But this guy outshines everything that I have ever seen on a hurling field.
 His work ethic is amazing, and one that others must aspire to if they are to reach the stars."

 Writing in the Kilkenny GAA Yearbook 2012, contemporary Cork hurler, Donal Óg Cusack, wrote: "If there is better to come than Henry, I for one would hope to be around to see him.
 He is the perfect example for every young player.
 He doesn’t practice and live his life the way he does because he is Henry Shefflin.
 He is Henry Shefflin BECAUSE he does those things, and doesn’t stop.
 He drives on."

 Five-time All-Ireland medallist D. J. Carey regards Shefflin as the "greatest forward of all time."